Other Care Models

 - Innovation Advisors Program - On October 18, 2011 the CMS Innovation Center announced this program to help health professionals deepen skills that will drive improvements to patient care and reduce costs.
 The Innovation Advisors Program will support individuals who can test and refine new models to drive delivery system reform.

-On May 23, ACP hosted a conference call on the Comprehensive Primary Care Initiative with Richard J. Baron, MD, MACP Group Director, Seamless Care Models, CMMI and selected geographic areas involved in the initiative.
-You can view Dr. Baron's presentation.
+In May 2012, ACP hosted a conference call on the Comprehensive Primary Care Initiative with Richard J. Baron, MD, MACP Group Director, Seamless Care Models, CMMI and selected geographic areas involved in the initiative.
+View Dr. Baron's presentation.

 - Bundled Payments for Care Improvement - On August 23, 2011 the CMMI announced this initiative which seeks to improve patient care through payment innovation that fosters improved coordination and quality through a patient-centered approach.